Persona 4: Development

 The design of Inaba is based on a town on the outskirts of Mount Fuji.
 Its rural design was a source of conflict between Persona 4s developers, as "each staff member had their own image of a rural town", according to director Katsura Hashino.
 The entire staff went "location hunting" to determine Inaba's design.
-Inaba does not represent "a country town that has tourist attractions", but rather a non-notable, "'nowhere' place".
+Inaba does not represent "a country town that has tourist attractions", but rather a non-notable, nowhere' place".
 Hashino described the town as being "for better or for worse... a run-of-the-mill town".
 Unlike other role-playing games, which may have large worlds for the player to explore, Persona 4 mostly takes place in Inaba.
 This reduced development costs, and enabled Atlus "to expand other portions of the game" in return.
 A central setting also allows players to "sympathize with the daily life that passes in the game".
 To prevent the setting from becoming stale, the development team established a set number of in-game events to be created to "keep the game exciting".
 The choice of Japanese mythical figures for the characters' Personas as opposed to the Graeco-Roman deities used in earlier games was directly inspired by the new setting.
 The appearances of Personas were based on the characters' personalities.
 The design team had a good deal of creative freedom while creating Personas, because although Japanese deities have well-defined character traits, their appearances are traditionally unspecified.
 The Shadows were created by Hashino without much outside consultation, although he had help from female staff for female Shadow selves.

-Despite living in the countryside, Persona 4 characters were designed to look and sound "normal" and like "modern high-schoolers", according to lead localization editor Nich Maragos.
+Despite living in the countryside, the characters of Persona 4 were designed to look and sound "normal" and like "modern high-schoolers", according to lead localization editor Nich Maragos.
 Initially, he wrote the game's cast as being "more rural than was really called for".
 "The characters aren't really hicks...
 They just happen to live in a place that's not a major metropolitan area."
-While interviewing members of Persona 4s development team, 1UP.com editor Andrew Fitch noted that the characters from the city — Yosuke and the protagonist — have "more stylish" hair than the other characters.
+While interviewing members of Persona 4s development team, 1UP.com editor Andrew Fitch noted that the characters from the city – Yosuke and the protagonist – have "more stylish" hair than the other characters.
 Art director Shigenori Soejima used hair styles to differentiate between characters from the city versus the country.
 "With Yosuke in particular, I gave him accessories, such as headphones and a bicycle, to make it more obvious that he was from the city."